 First and foremost, my consultation is not a business.
 While there are others who charge for these services, I do not because of the racial, ethnicity, and gender gaps in higher education.
 These pay-to-play services create even more inequality in the educational system—inequalities that continue to widen the higher one climbs the academic and professional ladder.
 Freeing prospective clients from financial burden is thus necessary to achieve a more equitable playing ground in higher education, one student at a time.

 What makes you qualified to give this advice?

 First, I am a college-level instructor in English literature, writing, and communications.
 This background means that I know the rhetorical tools it takes to convince a skeptical audience to have faith in your work as a candidate.
-Second, I have an infinite amount of personal experience applying to various program, fellowship, grant, and funding applications.
+Second, I have an infinite amount of personal experience applying to various graduate and professional programs, as well as successful fellowship, grant, and funding applications.
 Finally, I have learned these approaches largely through trial and error, and by asking for assistance from advisors when I received rejections.
 These lessons were hard fought, but often the most productive growth is a result of learning from these setbacks.
 My goal is to pay it forward until we begin to close the minority gap in higher education.

 Do you guarantee admission into my program of choice?